 The Atlantic lowlands mix medium-size resort complexes—they may bill themselves as having a beach, but you'll more likely... read more

 A warm climate means restaurants here are bright, airy alfresco or semi-open places.
 The outdoor seating is a refreshing... read more

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-Cruise through a canyon: A boat trip up or down the canyoned Río Dulce is Guatemala's signature eco-excursion....
+Cruise through a canyon: A boat trip up or down the canyoned Río Dulce is Guatemala's signature eco-excursion.
+Groove to the...
 Read more

 You won't quite be able to put your finger on what it is: It's not reggae.
 It's not salsa.
 It's not hip-hop.
-But the punta resembles all three...
+But the punta resembles all...
 Read more

 Guatemala's Atlantic coast presents a different ethnic makeup than the rest of the country.
-It has a substantial percentage of mixed indigenous...
+It has a substantial percentage of mixed...
 Read more

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More